5 Great French Talk Radio Shows for Your Learning and Listening Pleasure

-On today’s show we’re going to take a closer look at the present-day French language learner.
+On today’s show, we’re going to take a closer look at the present-day French language learner.

-They’re watching French television online, they’re on the look out for false friends, and they’re actually so motivated that these folks are teaching themselves the language!
+They’re watching French television online, they’re on the lookout for false friends and they’re actually so motivated that these folks are teaching themselves the language!

-So we’ve seen all sorts of strides and changes in the way the people are learning languages, but do you know where these French learners could still really benefit?
+But do you know where these French learners could still really benefit?

 The NPR of French Talk Radio: France Inter

 Before we dive in, I’d like to offer a brief note about the translation of “talk radio” into French.
 Radio parlée is perhaps the closest translation, which is primarily used in Quebec.
 Radio parlotte is a bit different in that it’s more sensationalized and lacks the journalism of our standard talk radio.
 And finally, radio culturelle is how the radio station France Inter (France’s NPR) categorizes itself, which is the most fitting translation for us since the radio shows to follow all air on France Inter.

 Radio culturelle (or radio parlotte, radio parlée—however you deem to say “talk radio” in French) is alive and kicking.
 There’s plenty of it, and there’s a show for everyone.